 a revival of the annual summer cultural gatherings

-The Palmer Lake Historical Society
+The Palmer Lake Historical Society and the Friends of the Pikes Peak Library District

 The original Chautauqua Assembly came to Palmer Lake in 1886 and was an annual summer event for more than two decades.
 Palmer Lake hosted one of the first Chautauqua Assemblies in the Rocky Mountain West.